-As the name implies, powdered greens come in powdered form and are mixed into water, smoothies, or any other beverage of choice.
-The specific contents of powdered greens will vary depending on the brand but, generally speaking, they will contain a variety of dried or dehydrated fruit, vegetables, extracts, vitamins, minerals and other plant-based ingredients.
-In fact, powdered greens can contain anywhere from 25–40 or more different plant-based ingredients.
+As the name implies, greens powder comes in powdered form and is mixed into water, smoothies, or any other beverage of choice.
+The specific contents of each powder will vary depending on the brand but, generally speaking, they will contain a variety of dried or dehydrated fruit, vegetables, extracts, vitamins, minerals and other plant-based ingredients.
+In fact, powders can contain anywhere from 25–40 or more different plant-based ingredients.
 Some brands may even contain double this amount, like AG1 powders for example, which contain 75 ingredients and up to 30 vitamins and minerals.

 So what does this look like exactly?
-While there is a wide range in the types and quantity of ingredients contained in powdered greens, they usually fall into the following categories.
+While there is a wide range in the types and quantity of ingredients contained in greens powder, they usually fall into the following categories.